 Latest Works: 2021-2022

-A commissioned work in progress, Cosmic Cycles is a partnership with NASA’s Goddard Space Flight Center.
-Henry's symphonic suite will be performed live against the backdrop of stunning images, animations, and visualizations from the Hubble and James Webb Space Telescopes.
-Premieres May 2023
+Composed in collaboration with NASA’s Goddard Space Flight Center, Henry's musical exploration of the universe and its origins is performed live against a backdrop of out-of-this-world images, animations, and groundbreaking visualizations from the Hubble and James Webb Space Telescopes.
+Premieres May 2023.

 Rhapsody for Violin and Orchestra (2022)